 Over 56,000 cases of thyroid cancer are diagnosed in the United States each year.
-If you have a family history of thyroid cancer or other problems or notice a lump growing on your neck, contact Ana Maria Kausel, MD at her practice, Ana Maria Kausel MD Endocrinology, Dr. Kausel is a board-certified endocrinologist practicing in Chelsea, New York City.
+If you have a family history of thyroid cancer or other problems or notice a lump growing on your neck, contact Ana Maria Kausel, MD at her practice, Ana Maria Kausel MD Endocrinology, Dr. Kausel is a board-certified endocrinologist practicing in NoMad, New York City.
 She diagnoses thyroid cancer and offers customized treatments to help you fight cancer and restore your health.
 Call or schedule a consultation online today.

 Your thyroid is a small gland located at the front of your neck.
 It produces the hormones that regulate your metabolism and a wide range of other body functions.
 Thyroid cancer occurs when abnormal cells begin to multiply rapidly.